RECEIPT-H2020/TerriaMap/packages/README.md

-This folder containds the workspaces for terriajs and or customization packages like cesium, etc.
+This folder contains the workspaces for TerriaJS and or customization packages like cesium, etc.